mike99mac/minimy-mike99mac/hardware/README.md

 Perform the following steps:

 - Cut a full sheet of baltic birch into three blanks.
+- Determine the best side of the blank and face it down - cut on the bad side.
 - Before cutting a blank, add 7 pairs of marks so you can maintain the correct grain orientation during assembly:

 | Number | Distance from top  |